 Common Myths about What School Readiness Means for Your Child

-interactions with other children in child care, playdates or groups, or preschool are usually well prepared for kindergarten.
+There's no reason for most parents to be anxious about school readiness.
+Children who come from homes where adults read, spend engaged time with their children, value literacy, and/or have some social interactions with other children in child care, playdates or groups, or preschool are usually well prepared for kindergarten.

 But there are some common myths of which to be aware.

 - Myth #1 - Learning the ABC's is crucial to school readiness.

 The Truth: While important, learning the ABC's is a memorization skill.
 It's more important that children recognize letters and identify their sounds to prepare for school.

 - Myth #2 - Children need to count to 50 before going to grade school.

 The Truth: Again while it is important that children understand the order of numbers, when it comes to school readiness, it is far more important to understand the idea of 1-to-1 correspondence (each number counted corresponds to an object, person, etc.) and understanding quantity.

 - Myth #3 - The more teacher-directed the learning, the better.